sofiabelen/sofiabelen.github.io/content/projects/visualizing-the-aba-problem/index.md

 ## What is The ABA Problem

-Maybe you’ve guessed that the case where our normal intuition starts falling apart is when we working not with values directly but with pointers.
+Maybe you’ve guessed that the case where our normal intuition starts falling apart is when we are working not with values directly but with pointers.
 How does the old saying go?
 All problems in computer science are caused by adding a level of indirection?
 The important thing to understand is that a pointer can point to the same memory but that memory may not be the same.

 <!--Now that we've built an intuition about the strange type of bugs that come up when working with pointers in lock-free code, what is the ABA bug?-->